64bitpandas/notes/content/cs186/10 Recovery.md

 ![Untitled](Recovery/Untitled%202.png)

 ### What happens if DB crashes during crash recovery?

-- During analysis: no serious consequences, simply restart from the beginning of crash recovery
-- During REDO: no serious consequences, can detect redos and
+Nothing!
+Crash recovery is inherently durable, because it still follows the same rules as write-ahead logging in that log records are always written before any changes are made.
+If recovery doesn't complete, then we can simply start over from the beginning of recovery and try again.